 Once we got to town after a 1.5 hr train ride, we checked in to the first hostel we saw right by the train station due to the heavy rain that welcomed us to the town.
 We got a double room for 20 soles/night w/private bathroom.
 I am not mentioning or even remembering the name of the hostel as it’s not a place I’d recommend specifically.
 Since our room was right by the rushing river that was flowing like nothing I had seen before, we could hear the noise very clearly from our beds, and it added a nice ambiance to our night.

 The next morning, we met with 2 ppl from our group in the lobby at 5:45 am to start the hike to Machu Pichu (50 mins) while the rest stayed behind to take the bus (25 soles) to the top (20 mins).

-After having been in and eaten from the places extremely unhygienic for the last 1.5 months in South America, I managed to get a stomach bug the day of our much anticipated trip.
-And let me remind you that there were no bathrooms after we passed the gates, none!
-This resulted in me running among the mazes of the Inca town and pushing the tourists out of my way to get out to the bathroom, which kinda added more excitement to my 12 hr day in MP.
-After having to do that twice, I decided to wait for the group outside and missed the last part of the tour.
+Everything was going alright and I was enjoying the view with awe.
+However, the universe had a different plan for me.
+After having eaten from the most unhygienic places in South America for the last 1.5 months, I managed to get a stomach bug on the day of our much anticipated trip and had diarrhea during the trek!
+And let me remind you that there are no bathrooms after you pass the gates of MP, none, zero!
+This caused me to run among the mazes of the Inca town and push the tourists out of my way to get out to the bathrooms, which kinda added more excitement to my 12 hr day in MP.
+After having done that twice, I decided to wait for the group outside and missed the last part of the tour.
 Tip: stay away from San Pedro when you have an upset stomach!

 – $120- round trip train ticket between Olantaytambe-Agua Calientes.
 The train for the tourists costs anywhere from $100-170 depending on the times of the economico and regular fares.
 It takes 1.5 hrs to get to Agua Calientes